Many companies approach outsourcing and subcontracting all wrong. Learn to avoid common mistakes and build successful subcontractor partnerships.

 The key is to treat them as valuable partners.

-I’ve owned and operated Bourn Creative for nearly 16 years and I’ve both hired subcontractors and been a subcontractor for marketing, public relations, advertising, and other web design agencies.
+I’ve owned and operated Bourn Creative since July 2005, and I’ve both hired subcontractors and been a subcontractor for marketing, public relations, advertising, and other web design agencies.
 While most of my experiences have been positive, I’ve noticed a few problematic scenarios that seem to pop-up periodically with marketing, PR, and ad agencies who sell websites to their clients then outsource the work.

 Mistakes That Sabotage Success